NRCS National Water Quality Initiative

 Through the National Water Quality Initiative (NWQI), the Natural Resources Conservation Service (NRCS) is offering financial and technical assistance to farmers and forest landowners interested in improving water quality and aquatic habitats in The Rock River watershed.
 NRCS will help producers implement conservation and management practices through a systems approach to control and trap nutrient and manure runoff.
 Qualified producers will receive assistance for installing conservation practices such as cover crops, filter strips and grassed waterways.

-Signup is offered on a continuous basis, however, an application deadline has been set for February 20, 2015.
+Signup is offered on a continuous basis.
 See below for more information and a link to the EQIP application form.

 Click here to see a map of the Rock River Watershed

 Conservation Funding and Practices

 NRCS conservation professionals will provide technical assistance and planning tools to determine which conservation actions will provide the best results to improve water quality on your land.
 Nutrient and manure management systems, erosion control, conservation tillage, pest management, and buffers systems are just some of the practices being offered as part of the National Water Quality Initiative.
 To help install these conservation practices, financial assistance to share in the cost of these conservation practices is available through the Environmental Quality Incentives Program (EQIP).